ptr727/NxWitness/HubREADME.md

-# Docker Projects for Nx Witness and Nx Meta and DW Spectrum
+# Docker Projects for Network Optix VMS Products

-This is a project to build docker containers for [Network Optix Nx Witness VMS](https://www.networkoptix.com/nx-witness/), and [Network Optix Nx Meta VMS](https://meta.nxvms.com/), the developer test and preview version of Nx Witness, and [Digital Watchdog DW Spectrum IPVMS](https://digital-watchdog.com/productdetail/DW-Spectrum-IPVMS/), the US licensed and OEM branded version of Nx Witness.
+This is a project to build and publish docker images for various [Network Optix](https://www.networkoptix.com/) VMS products.

 ## License